 WHO-HD TV via Guinness World Records

-Manfredini was born on April 4, 1897, and grew up in Pievepelago, Italy, before moving to Iowa in 1920 with her late husband, Riccardo.
-After her husband was injured at work, she helped support the family by working at a food processing factory and at a Des Moines ordnance plant that produced ammunition in World War II.
-She also cleaned houses on the side, which she continued to do until she was 90 years old, after raising her four children.
+Born on April 4, 1897 in Italy, Manfredini left for Iowa in 1920 with her late husband, Riccardo.
+When her husband suffered an injury, she worked to support her family at a food processing factory and a Des Moines ordnance plant that manufactured ammunition during World War II.
+Even after raising four children, she continued to clean homes on the side until she was 90 years old.